mmkim1210/GeneticsMakie.jl/docs/src/examples/isoforms.md

 # Plotting isoforms

-We can focus on _NRXN1_ gene as our initial example. `GeneticsMakie.plotisoforms!` returns genomic coordinates for `gene` so that an appropriate label can be passed onto `GeneticsMakie.labelgenome`. _NRXN1_ gene has many isoforms as we see, and even more isoforms are likely to be discovered in the future.
+We can focus on _NRXN1_ gene as our initial example. `GeneticsMakie.plotisoforms!` returns genomic coordinates for the gene of interest so that an appropriate label can be passed onto `GeneticsMakie.labelgenome`. _NRXN1_ gene has many isoforms as we see below, and even more isoforms are likely to be discovered in the future.
 For this reason, plotting isoforms of multiple genes is not available.

 ```julia